byalextran/southwest-checkin/README.md

 Automatically check in to Southwest flights using this easy-to-use gem.
 It'll also email you the results so you know ASAP whether a check in was successful.
 Seconds count when you're fighting for that window or aisle seat!

+## Requirements

+* A *nix-based server that will be on when you need to check in
+* Ruby 2.3 or higher
+* The `at` command

+Tested and working on an Ubuntu 20.04 server (hosted by DigitalOcean).

 ## Installation

     gem install autoluv

 ## Usage

-### Schedule a Check In
+### Schedule a Check-In

     autoluv schedule ABCDEF John Doe

-Both departing and returning flights (if applicable) will be scheduled.
+Both departing and returning flights (if applicable) will be scheduled for all passengers tied to the confirmation number.
 After scheduling, there's no need to keep the terminal window open or active.
 The check in will happen behind the scenes at the appropriate time.

 **Note:** If a first or last name includes a space, wrap it in double quotes (e.g. "Mary Kate")

-### Schedule a Check In With Email Notification
+### Schedule a Check-In With Email Notification

-Follow the instructions below for configuring email notifications.
+Before using this command, follow the instructions below to configure the required settings.

-    autoluv schedule ABCDEF John Doe john.doe@email.com
+    autoluv schedule ABCDEF John Doe john.doe@email.com optional@bcc.com

-A second email address can also be passed in to receive notifications (BCCed).
+The second email address is optional and will be BCCed the results.

-    autoluv schedule ABCDEF John Doe john.doe@email.com second.email@bcc.com

 ### Check In Immediately